List of Marvel Comics characters: I: Isolationist

 Isolationist (Josef Huber) is a character appearing in American comic books published by Marvel Comics.
 Created by Peter David and Joe Quesada, he first appeared in X-Factor #89 (February 1993).

 Josef Huber is a human who possesses the ability to mimic the different mutant abilities with the side effect having his right eye glow when his powers are in use.
 Driven insane by his inability to control his telepathy, Huber isolates himself in an Antarctican cave somewhere in an attempt to control his powers.

-He was first seen in the shadows confronting Sasha Ryan who was preparing for his arrival.

 Following the Decimation, Huber seeks to eradicate the 198 remaining mutants.
 He was also revealed to be the benefactor of X-Cell.
 During the fight with X-Factor, the Terrigen Crystal that Rictor held on to caused Isolationist to retreat back to his cave by copying Dust's abilities.

-During the "Dark Reign" storyline, Quasimodo researched Isolationist for Norman Osborn and considers him the most dangerous threat due to his mutant power mimicking abilities.

-Isolationist was later approached in his cave by the demon Jezebel.

 Itsy Bitsy

 Itsy Bitsy is a character appearing in American comic books published by Marvel Comics.

-Itsy Bitsy is an unnamed woman who was experimented on by Patient Zero and mutated upon being injected with the genetic templates of Spider-Man and Deadpool.
-Transformed into a blue-skinned spider-like humanoid with eight eyes and six arms, she is given the codename Itsy Bitsy and the alias Susan Mary.
-Itsy Bitsy first confronts them where she manages to kill Hateful Hexad members Bearboyguy, Gibbon, Ox, and Squid while injuring Swarm and White Rabbit.
+Introduced in the storyline of the same name, Itsy Bitsy is an unnamed woman (known by alias Susan Mary, i.e. "Mary Sue") who was experimented on by Patient Zero and mutated upon being injected with the genetic templates of Spider-Man and Deadpool.
+Transformed into a blue-skinned spider-like humanoid with eight eyes and six arms, she is given the codename Itsy Bitsy.

-Itsy Bitsy battles both Spider-Man and Deadpool, who disintegrate her body using a plasma-based device.
-However, she is revealed to have survived as a small spider-like creature and later regenerates her body.

-Itsy Bitsy later resurfaces, drugging Spider-Man with the same drugs that drove Rhino berserk.
-She is later dispatched by Hobgoblin to take out Rhino.
-Despite being drugged by Spider-Man, who defends Rhino, Itsy Bitsy escapes.
-When Spider-Man finds a bottling plant containing the same drugs, he is ambushed by Hobgoblin.
-Itsy Bitsy is left to deal with Spider-Man while Hobgoblin goes to Rand Industries to silence the scientists responsible.
-After fighting off the hallucinations, Spider-Man manages to web up Itsy Bitsy and then goes after Hobgoblin.